 What is science behind pressotherapy

 Pressotherapy is a compression technique designed to help improve overall circulation and tone up the circulatory system for faster detoxification and elimination, giving clients a horde of health and wellness benefits.
 This is a revolutionary process that promotes the body’s natural functions.

-Pressotherapy is designed to increase the venous and lymphatic flow and enhance extra-cellular fluid clearance.
+Pressotherapy is designed to increase the venous and lymphatic flow and enhance extra fluid clearance.